Nick Darke: Death

-Nick suffered a stroke in January 2001, which left him unable to write and speak.
-The process of recovery was documented in the Radio documentary Dumbstruck.
-Having relearnt the ability to both write and speak with the help of his wife, and nearly fully recovered from the stroke, Nick was diagnosed with terminal cancer.
+Darke suffered a stroke in January 2001, leaving him unable to write and speak.
+The process of recovery was documented in the radio documentary Dumbstruck.
+Having relearnt the ability to write and speak with the help of his wife, and nearly fully recovered from the stroke, Darke was diagnosed with terminal cancer.
 He died one month after his diagnosis, aged 56, in June 2005.

-A unique beach funeral ceremony was followed by burial in St Eval churchyard.
-The Art of Catching Lobsters, directed and filmed by Jane Darke, with additional camera-work by Molly Dineen, is a moving account of her husband's death, and the grieving process.
+A beach funeral ceremony was followed by burial in St Eval churchyard.
+The Art of Catching Lobsters, directed and filmed by Jane Darke, with additional camera-work by Molly Dineen, is an account of her husband's death, and the grieving process.

 Influences

-Peter Cheeseman, the Artistic Director of Victoria Theatre Stoke, was a huge influence on the early part of Nick's career, and the direction it would take.
-Peter oversaw Nick's move from actor to director, and eventually to writer of the annual winter pantomime, two years in a row.
-Peter saw enough promise in Nick's adaptation of Mother Goose, to commission his first play.
+Peter Cheeseman, the artistic director of Victoria Theatre Stoke, was a huge influence on the early part of Darke's career and the direction it would take.
+Cheeseman oversaw Darke's move from actor to director and eventually to writer of the annual winter pantomime two years in a row.
+Cheeseman saw enough promise in Darke's adaptation of Mother Goose to commission his first play.

-As well as Chekhov and Ibsen, a big influence on Nick's work was Bertolt Brecht, and specifically Mann ist Mann.
-Nick was personally and creatively fascinated by the individual's ability to entirely remake themselves anew, exploring the subject in three of his plays: The Body, The Bogus, and Kissing The Pope.
+As well as Chekhov and Ibsen, a big influence on Darke's work was Bertolt Brecht, and specifically Mann ist Mann.
+Darke was personally and creatively fascinated by the individual's ability to entirely remake themselves anew, exploring the subject in three of his plays: The Body, The Bogus, and Kissing The Pope.

-Later on, Edward Abbey's The Monkey Wrench Gang, and Dessert Solitaire, were big influences on Nick's attitude to the natural world, and our collective responsibility towards it.
+Later on, Edward Abbey's The Monkey Wrench Gang, and Dessert Solitaire, were big influences on Darke's attitude to the natural world and our collective responsibility towards it.

-He was also friends with, and hugely influenced by, Cornwall's leading historian John Angarrack, whom Nick made a short documentary film about, named after Angarrack's first book Breaking The Chains (2000).
+He was also friends with, and hugely influenced by, Cornwall's leading historian John Angarrack, whom Darke made a short documentary film about, named after Angarrack's first book Breaking The Chains (2000).

-The biggest influences on Nick's life and work were the farmer's he grew up with as a boy, the fishermen he made friends with as a man, and the distinctly Cornish men and women in the parish of St. Eval, who once defined the area, but who he watched gradually and completely disappear from the community.
+The biggest influences on Darke's life and work were the farmers he grew up with as a boy, the fishermen he made friends with as a man, and the distinctly Cornish men and women in the parish of St Eval who once defined the area but who he watched gradually and completely disappear from the community.